 This humble almond cake once stirred all of France for its gold-like appearance.
 Its popularity also comes from its long storage life: Financiers can survive for a long time without any preservation method.

 While traditional recipes require a rectangular mold, you’ll see financiers in a muffin shape more nowadays.
 This is also a versatile dessert as you can add various ingredients to the batter, from nuts to seasonal fruits.

-I have seen many people mistake madeleines for cookies.
+I have seen many people mistake this M-something food for cookies.
 However, this dessert actually belongs to the cake category.
 So, you can see them as cakes in cookie form.
 And instead of regular sponge cake batter, madeleines use genoise cake instead.

 While they are warm, light, and buttery when freshly baked, cool madeleines lose all their strengths, especially their moisture.
 So you’d better bake them right before serving.
 They taste best with a cup of tea or coffee.

 Meringue cookies are known for their various names: meringue drops, meringue kisses, and many more.
 But one name that has caught my eye is “forgotten cookies.”

 The reason behind this name is that these yummy French-originated cookies are baked at low heat for a very long time, to the point some may forget about them already.

 However, some prefer the name “meringue kisses” more as these cookies remind them of their first kiss for its melt-in-your-mouth texture and light sweetness.